 1. Age: Some plants take years to mature.
-The best way to check this is to buy one that's already blooming.
+The best way to check this is to buy one already blooming.

-2. During the growing season, your cactus needs maximum light and heat.
+2. Your cactus needs maximum light and heat during the growing season.
 Put your plant in direct sunlight, and turn it occasionally for even light exposure.

 3. It will also need more water during the growing season.
-Allow the top 2 inch (5 cm) of soil to dry out before watering the plant thoroughly until it runs out the bottom (empty the drainage tray).
+Allow the top 2 inches (5 cm) of soil to dry out before watering the plant thoroughly until it runs out the bottom (empty the drainage tray).
 Imagine a sudden desert rainstorm that soon dries in the sun, so never leave your plant in soggy soil.

-4. Fertilize cacti only in the spring and early summer, using a cactus-specific fertilizer or a highly diluted fertilizer lower in nitrogen and higher in phosphorus and potassium.
+4. Fertilize cacti only in the spring and early summer, using a cactus-specific fertilizer or a highly diluted fertilizer lower in nitrogen and higher phosphorus and potassium.
 Overfeeding will not make your cactus bloom!